Maria Eduarda Arakaki

-Maria Eduarda De Almeida "Duda" Arakaki (born 12 August 2003) is a Brazilian rhythmic gymnast.
-She represented Brazil at the 2018 Summer Youth Olympics and competed in the individual all-around, and she represented Brazil at the 2020 Summer Olympics in the group all-around.
+Maria Eduarda De Almeida "Duda" Arakaki (born 12 August 2003) is a Brazilian rhythmic gymnast who has competed as both an individual and group member.
+She represented Brazil at the 2018 Summer Youth Olympics in the individual all-around, and at the 2020 Summer Olympics and 2024 Summer Olympics in the group all-around.

 Career

 Arakaki began rhythmic gymnastics when she was six years old.

+Junior

 She competed at the 2018 Junior Pan American Championships and won the bronze medal in the team event and finished sixth in the individual all-around.
 She won the gold medal in the all-around at the 2018 South American Youth Championships.
 She competed at the 2018 Summer Youth Olympics in Buenos Aires.
 In the individual all-around, she finished thirty-fourth in the qualification round.
 Additionally, in the mixed multi-discipline team event, her team finished seventh.
 In 2019, she had surgery on her knee and did not compete that year.

+Senior

+2020-2021

 Arakaki began training with Brazil's senior group in 2020.
 Her first major competition with the group was the 2021 Pan American Championships in Rio de Janeiro.
 The group won the gold medal in the group all-around and secured the continental quota place for the 2020 Olympic Games.
-The group additionally won the gold medals in both the 5 balls and the 3 hoops + 4 clubs event finals.
+They additionally won the gold medals in both the 5 balls and the 3 hoops + 4 clubs event finals.

 Arakaki was selected to compete for Brazil at the 2020 Summer Olympics in the group all-around alongside Beatriz Linhares, Déborah Medrado, Nicole Pírcio, and Geovanna Santos.
 They finished twelfth in the qualification round for the group all-around.

+2022

+She continued being part of a national team after the Olympics.
+At the 2022 World Cup Pesaro, her group won the bronze medal in the 3 ribbons + 2 balls final, which was her first World Cup medal.
+She then competed with Nicole Pircio, Déborah Medrado, Gabrielle da Silva, Giovanna Oliveira, and Bárbara Galvão at the 2022 Pan American Championships, where they successfully defended their group all-around title.
+They also won gold in the 5 hoops event finals, and they won the silver behind Mexico in the 3 ribbons + 2 balls final.
+The same group then competed at the 2022 World Championships in Sofia, where they finished fifth in the group all-around.
+They also qualified for the 5 hoops final, where they finished fourth.